MaviccPRP/mlp_from_scratch/README.md

 This is a multi layer perceptron written in Python 3.
 ## Structure and Components
 This project contains three modules:
-- mlp_np.py uses NumPy for Linear Algebra and Calculus operations
+- mlp_np.py uses NumPy for linear algebra and calculus operations
-- mlp_plain.py uses **no** additional libraries in the Backpropagation
+- mlp_plain.py uses **no** additional libraries in the feed forward and backpropagation process
 - algebra_helpers.py contains methods for linear algebra

 The mlp consists of an input layer a hidden layer and an output layer.
 The hidden layer uses a ReLU activation function, sigmoid is available, too.
 The output layer uses a softmax function to predict a multinomial problem.
 The input data labels needs to be encoded as one hot vectors.
 You can find a one hot vector encoder and decoder for multinomial classes in the code.